-One of Scotland’s newest towns, Countesswells, is to be the first in Scotland to access the UK’s fastest and most advanced broadband, it was announced today.
+One of Scotland’s newest towns, Countesswells, is to be the first in Scotland to access the UK’s fastest and most advanced fibre broadband, it was announced today.

 Grain hyperfast broadband is set to offer the Aberdeen town broadband speeds of well over 1,000 megabits per second (Mb) – 35 times faster than the UK average.

-Grain was appointed by Countesswells Development Limited (CDL) – the company behind the new £800million community at Countesswells – to provide each of the 3,000 new homes with the latest in fibre broadband technology.
+Grain was appointed by Countesswells Development Limited (CDL) – the company behind the new £800million community at Countesswells – to provide each of the 3,000 new homes with the latest in new build fibre broadband technology.

 Grain Managing Director Rich Robinson said Grain hyperfast broadband was one of the few UK networks to deliver a ‘true fibre’ connection today.